AWS KMS Encryption

-Veeam Backup for AWS allows you to back up, replicate and restore data of EC2 and RDS instance volumes encrypted with AWS Key Management Service (AWS KMS) customer master keys (CMKs).
-Additionally, you can encrypt unencrypted data and change CMKs used to encrypt data when performing the following operations:
+Veeam Backup for AWS allows you to back up, replicate and restore data of EC2 and RDS instance volumes encrypted with AWS KMS keys.
+Additionally, you can encrypt unencrypted data and change KMS keys used to encrypt data when performing the following operations:

 - Creating EC2 instance snapshot replicas.

 - Creating cloud-native snapshots of EC2 instances manually in another location.